Designing and delivering a programme of shared learning and development support for The National Lottery Community Fund.

 Working with local parents, the A Better Start partnerships are developing and testing ways to improve their children’s diet and nutrition, social and emotional development, and speech, language and communication.

-To support this work, NCB is designing and delivering an ambitious programme of shared learning and development support for A Better Start, working within, across and beyond these five partnership areas.
+To support this work, NCB is designing and delivering an ambitious programme of shared learning and development support for A Better Start, working within, across and beyond the five partnership areas.

 Our aim is to amplify the impact of these programmes by: